elau1004/icto/docs/01_design.md

     * Dates
     * Externally issues IDs and account numbers
   * Financial related
-* Keep you attack surface as small as possible.
+* Keep your attack surface as small as possible.
 Don't have all then sensitive data in one location.
-Do have simple `SELECT` query display many of your sensitive data to the screen.
+Do NOT have simple `SELECT *` query displaying many of your sensitive data to the screen.

 #### Scalability and flexibility
 * We believe a well designed data model can yield tremendous performance **without** external caching.
 It should **not** be the first go to solution before you have examine your design.

-### Chapter 4
-#### Entities and attributes
+### Chapter 4 - Entities and attributes
 * We shall capture our design into an E-R diagrams.
 We shall use **[ERD Concepts](https://www.erdconcepts.com/download.html)** as our tool of choice.
 The data model format is stored in XML which makes it easier to parse by our code generator.
   * Do **NOT** use SQL reserved words.
   * We shall use **singular** form to name entities for we intent to comply with Object Oriented naming convention.